-Disease spread – in humans, domesticated animals and plants, and wildlife – is a key threat to health and ecosystem services.
-However, how diseases spread – their epidemiology – in complex social organisms, like humans and bees, is poorly understood.
-Determining how diseases spread in social networks is key to understanding and controlling them.
-Bumblebees and their parasites provide a key model system in which to develop an understanding of such epidemiology.
-In addition, bumblebees are key pollinators that are undergoing decline across the globe, and one reason for these declines is parasites and the diseases they cause.
-Consequently, understanding disease spread in bumblebees also has significant applied conservation value.
+Diseases pose a key threat to health and ecosystem services.
+However, how diseases spread – their epidemiology – in social organisms is poorly understood.
+Bumblebees and their parasites provide a model system for developing an understanding of such epidemiology.
+As bumblebees are in global decline, understanding disease spreads in bumblebees has significant conservation value.

-The results of the project will provide a detailed insight into how social networks impact disease epidemics, and specifically how these occur in bumblebees.
-In addition to its scientific impact, it will feed into policy and management of pollinators in the UK, and globally.
+This project will ask how social structures affect parasite epidemiology, combining empirical and modelling approaches.
+The results will provide a detailed insight into how social networks impact disease epidemics, and specifically how these occur in bumblebees, and inform policy and management of pollinators in the UK, and globally.

 How good is research at Royal Holloway, University of London in Biological Sciences?